 Now we can add a new multi-board assembly to the project, once it’s open, make sure to immediately save it.

 With the multi-board assembly saved we can go to Design -> Update Assembly which may take some time depending on your computer’s specifications and the complexity of your projects.

 Once complete, you will have each of your boards within the 3d PCB workspace.
 We can use the mating tools to join the connectors together.

-First select a pin on the Arduino connector on the shield, making sure the reference point is in the centre of the pin, and on the plane where the connectors will meet.
+First select a pin on the Arduino connector on the shield, making sure the reference point is in the center of the pin, and on the plane where the connectors will meet.

 Selecting Mate on EnviroShield

 Then select the hole on the Nucleo board, making sure the reference point is in the centre of the hole.